spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 <br />

-17. If you will be using Edge deployments then go ahead and download the required packages, otherwise skip to step 23.
+17. If you will be using Edge deployments then go ahead and download the packages you believe you will need.
+If you are not planning on using Edge, skip to end.
+You can come back to this step in the future and add the packages if needed.
 Click on the `...` tab for additional options.

 <br />